ideasonpurpose/basic-wordpress-vagrant/README.md

 ## Complete, One-Time Setup Instructions

 Below are the complete steps necessary to use the Basic WordPress Vagrant Environment on a new Mac.
 These steps should only need to be done once, but it's useful to review if something isn't working correctly.

 1. Download the Vagrant installer from [vagrantup.com][vagrant] and install Vagrant.
 2. Download the VirtualBox installer from [virtualbox.org][virtualbox] and install VirtualBox.
-3. Install the [Vagrant Host Manager plugin][vagrant-hostmanager] by running this command in the terminal:
+3. Install the [Hostmanager][vagrant-hostmanager] and [Bind-fs](https://github.com/gael-ian/vagrant-bindfs) plugins by running this command in the terminal:
-   `vagrant plugin install vagrant-hostmanager`
+    `vagrant plugin install vagrant-hostmanager vagrant-bind-fs`

 That's everything, now just follow the [Instructions](#instructions) to spin up your WordPress environment.